Chapter 2 : Him

-Rose and Albus had started their magical education together far before Hogwarts.
-They had pored through the same books since they could read, practicing spells in the pitch of night with their parents’ wands.
+He and Rose had started their magical education together far before Hogwarts, poring through the same books since they could read, practicing spells in the pitch of night with their parents’ wands.
 They dabbled in potions, creating concoctions from the simplest ingredients they could find.
 It was more than just living up to their potential.
 It was desire to be more than they had been meant for.
 Children of the Golden Trio—in a sense they had their lives already defined for them.
 But this, this was rebellion at its finest.
 It was raw and unprecedented ambition, egging them to achieve and compete with each other, to see who could master the hardest charm, the most complex potions.

 Nothing was off-limits.

 Schooling tamed Rose, but it left Albus to wrestle with a problem he had never encountered before: boredom.
-Classes were juvenile at best and teachers easy to manipulate—as he had both charm and intelligence on his side.
-Nevertheless he found himself at odds with the other students.
+Classes were juvenile at best and teachers easy to sway—he was clever in a way that it was almost a vice.
+For this reason he found himself at odds with the other students.

-Three insufferable Sixth Years pinned him to the ground in a humiliating manner.
-His shirt torn from clawing, lip bleeding, torso aching from the countless kicks---meanwhile his bladder was bursting for release.
-They had forced a liter of fluid down his throat, holding his mouth open with their mangy hands.
+Arms pinned against the wall, his shirt was torn from clawing.
+Lip bled, torso ached from the countless kicks—meanwhile his bladder was bursting for release.
+The three insufferable Sixth Years had forced a liter of whiskey down his throat, holding his mouth open with their mangy hands.
 His feeble attempts to dismember their fingers resulted in a swift kick to the groin.